 Sekiro: Shadows Die Twice is a phenomenal action title that challenges players’ reflexes and maintains the steep learning curve we’ve come to expect from FromSoftware games.
 And while console owners may be stuck playing the vanilla version, Sekiro PC players have the magic of modding at their disposal.

-Here, we’ve spotlighted some of the best Sekiro mods to help improve the look and feel of the game and add a little flavor to FromSoftware’s latest creation.
+Here, we’ve highlighted some of the best Sekiro mods to help improve the look and feel of the game and add a little zest to FromSoftware’s latest creation.
 We’ll be updating this list in the future with new mods, so make sure to check back.

 Table of ContentsShow